brombal/stylix-docs/markdown/typescript.md

 </Button>
 ```

 `StylixProps` is generic and accepts a type parameter that specifies the **type of the underlying Stylix element**.
+The type will include all the props of the underlying element.
 This can either be an HTML tag string (e.g. `StylixProps<'div'>`) or a component type (`StylixProps<typeof MyComponent>`).
 The default type is `'div'`.
 This type parameter allows your component to have type-safe props that can be spread to the underlying Stylix element.

 ## Declaring custom props